-Depreciation expense was \$17.9 million for the year ended December 31, 2020, as compared to \$6.7 million for the year ended December 31, 2019, an increase of \$11.2 million.
-The increase was primarily attributable to depreciation expense on TiVo fixed assets added since the Mergers.
+Depreciation expense was \$23.8 million for the year ended December 31, 2021, as compared to \$17.9 million for the year ended December 31, 2020, an increase of \$5.9 million.
+The increase was primarily attributable to depreciation expense on TiVo fixed assets added through the Mergers in June 2020.
+Amortization Expense acquired in the fourth quarter of 2020, which was partially offset by certain acquired intangible assets becoming fully amortized in the fourth quarter of 2021.